nodejs/node-addon-api/README.md

 Multiple unit tests cane be selected with wildcards

 **Example:**
-compile and run all tests files ending with reference -> function_reference.cc object_reference.cc reference.cc
+compile and run all test files ending with "reference" -> function_reference.cc, object_reference.cc, reference.cc
  ```
     npm run unit --filter=*reference
  ```

-Multiple filter conditions can be joined as well
+Multiple filter conditions can be joined to broaden the test selection

 **Example:**
  compile and run all tests under folders threadsafe_function and typed_threadsafe_function and also the objectwrap.cc file